 Note:Oracle Universal Installer or configuration assistant fails if you do not correctly configure the response file.
 Refer to "Silent-Mode Response File Error Handling" for information about troubleshooting a failed silent-mode installation.

 You can use Oracle Universal Installer in interactive mode to save a response file, which you can edit and then use to complete silent mode or response file mode installations.
-This method is useful for custom installations.

 Starting with Oracle Database 11g Release 2 (11.2), you can save all the installation steps into a response file during installation.
 You can click the Save Response File button on the Summary page to do this.
 Later, this file can be used for a silent installation.